THE BEST PHOTOGRAPHY ANGLES – IDEAS & EXAMPLES

 Similar to Bird’s eye view, this angle has been popularised in food photography and accessories, it is now used for any product in a controlled scene.
 If you’re a marketer looking for unique visual content, you will have definitely seen some spectacular flat lays from your favourite bloggers, influencers and brands on Instagram and other social media platforms.
 A good flat lay is carefully constructed and pieced together with purpose, yet effortlessly tells a stylish story.
 You will like your photographer to opt for a flatlay background that complements your featured products and doesn’t distract the viewer from the main subject.
 Simple backgrounds, such as tabletops, wooden floorboards, white cardboard, benchtops, marble tiles, shaggy rugs and clean bed sheets work well in almost any situation, so have your photographer to look for great yet simple surfaces to flat lay on.

 A high angle is useful for making your subject look smaller or more vulnerable and perhaps making the viewer seem more dominant.

 A face-to-face angle is taken at eye level to your subject.
 The challenge is to ensure the photo is framed in a creative way so it does not look boring.

 For a low angle, you need to be below eye level.
 As the camera goes down lower to the subject, the photographer will make the subject of your photo appear larger.
 This may add a larger than life feeling to your photos and is great for emphasising power or making things look scary or epic.
 When you go super low, this angle is also called “bug’s eye view”.
 Low angles are very popular in motorcycles and automobile so the viewer can see the subject as powerful and fast.
-It is also popular in fashion.
+This photography angle option is also popular in fashion marketing.

 💡 Tip: It is important you learn how to write a creative photography brief to get the best results.